Dexiom/ApiTestServer/README.md

 # ApiTestServer
-Web API 2 in it's simplest expression
+An ASP.NET Web API Application that can be used to test your API Client.